 Timelines and Scheduling

-Installation timeline depends on fence type and length.
-Simple chain link projects may complete in a day.
-Privacy fences typically take 1-3 days.
-Larger or more complex installations extend accordingly.
+Simple chain link might finish in a day.
+Privacy fences usually take 1-3 days.
+Larger or more complicated projects take longer.

-Weather impacts outdoor work.
-We avoid conditions that compromise quality, like setting posts in saturated ground or pouring concrete in extreme cold.
-Any weather delays are communicated promptly.
+Weather affects outdoor work.
+We avoid setting posts in saturated ground or pouring concrete in extreme cold.
+If weather delays things, we let you know.

 Pricing Factors

-• Fence type: wood, metal, chain link, vinyl each have different cost structures
+• Material type: wood, metal, chain link, vinyl all price differently

-• Material grade within type: cedar vs. pine, premium vs. standard
+• Grade within type: cedar versus pine, premium versus standard

-• Linear feet: more fencing means more materials and labor
+• Linear feet: more fence means more materials and labor

-• Fence height: taller fences require more material and deeper posts
+• Height: taller fences require more material and deeper posts

 • Number and style of gates

-• Terrain: slopes, obstacles, and access difficulty affect installation time
+• Terrain: slopes and obstacles affect installation time

-• Soil conditions: rocky or clay soil can increase excavation effort
+• Soil: rocky or heavy clay can increase excavation effort

 Tulsa-Specific Considerations

-Post depth matters here.
-Clay soil expands and contracts with moisture, stressing inadequately set posts.
-We set posts deeper than minimum requirements to ensure stability despite soil movement.
+Post depth is not optional here.
+Clay soil expands and contracts with moisture, pushing on posts that are not set deep enough.
+We go deeper than minimum to handle that.

-Wind resistance is engineered into our installations.
-Solid fences catch Oklahoma gusts; proper construction prevents damage during storms.
-We have seen what fails and know how to build what lasts.
+Wind is a factor.
+Solid fences catch Oklahoma gusts.
+Proper construction prevents storm damage.
+We have seen what fails and we build to avoid those failures.

 Frequently Asked Questions

-Generally, one-third of total post length goes underground.
-For a 6-foot fence with 8-foot posts, that means about 2.5 feet deep.
-We adjust for soil type and fence style.
+Generally a third of the total post length goes underground.
+For a 6-foot fence with 8-foot posts, that is about 2.5 feet.
+We adjust for soil type.

-Cedar performs well due to natural rot resistance.
+Cedar handles the conditions well.
 Properly installed treated pine also holds up.
-Metal and vinyl require minimal maintenance.
-The best choice depends on your priorities.
+Metal and vinyl need minimal maintenance.
+Best choice depends on your priorities.

-Should I stain my new wood fence immediately?
+Should I stain a new wood fence right away?

-We recommend letting wood weather for several weeks before staining.
-This allows moisture to dry and the surface to accept stain better.
-We can schedule staining as a follow-up service.
+Let it weather a few weeks first.
+The wood needs to dry and the surface needs to open up to accept stain properly.
+We can schedule staining as a follow-up.

-Clear the fence line of movable items, furniture, and plants.
-Ensure we have access to the work area with vehicles and equipment.
-Secure pets away from the work zone.
+Clear the fence line.
+Move furniture, plants, anything removable.
+Make sure we can access the work area with vehicles and equipment.
+Keep pets away from where we are working.

 Related Services